daydreamt/arcelormittal/README.md

-This code formed most of our submission to the ArcelorMittal hackathon held in Zaventem, Belgium https://challenge.arcelormittal.com/ on the 22nd of September 2018.
+This code is my contribution to our submission to the ArcelorMittal hackathon held in Zaventem, Belgium https://challenge.arcelormittal.com/ on the 22nd of September 2018.

+You can see the presentation [here](SuperVisor.pdf)

 # Data